mukherjeesrabana/Transaction_Management_DRF_App/README.md

 ```
 npm start
 ```
 The frontend server will be available at http://localhost:3000.
+Paste http://localhost:3000/authentication/sign-in in the browser tab to proceed futher.

 ### Additional Information